-Once you are ready to apply to the nursing major, fill out the nursing application, available on our College of Nursing Application Page prior to the application deadline, and send it or bring it in to the Department of Nursing Student Services.
+Once you are ready to apply to the Professional Nursing Major, fill out the nursing application, available on our College of Nursing Application Page prior to the application deadline, and send it or bring it in to the Department of Nursing Student Services.
 If you are planning to transfer into the nursing major from another nursing program, you must send a letter to the College of Nursing stating why you wish to transfer and include three letters of recommendation (one from the dean or director of your former nursing program and two from faculty members).

 Housing Options in Rapid City

 SDSM&T has on-campus housing available for nursing students.
 Check out the SDSM&T ResLife Office to see what is available.
 The South Dakota State - Rapid City Nursing page is also great resource for housing opportunities.